Whatsapp Icon

 The symptoms generally include bleeding from the anus or rectum, anal itching, pain in the area of the anus, and a mass or growth in the anal canal.

-The cause of anal cancer can be a genetic mutation, where the healthy cells grow and multiply out of control, and they don't die accumulating into a mass (tumour).
-These cancer cells invade nearby tissues and can separate from an initial tumour to spread elsewhere in the body (metastasize).
+The cause of anal cancer can be a genetic mutation, where the healthy cells grow and multiply out of control, and they don't die accumulating into a mass (tumor).
+These cancer cells invade nearby tissues and can separate from an initial tumor to spread elsewhere in the body (metastasize).
 Also, anal cancer is closely related to Human papillomavirus (HPV), a sexually transmitted infection as a majority of anal cancer cases have evidence of HPV infection.

 Types of Anal cancer

 • Adenocarcinoma: A rare type of cancer, the cancers start in cells that line the upper part of the anus near the rectum, and also can start in the glands under the anal mucosa (that release secretions into the anal canal).
-Adenocarcinoma is often confused with Pagets disease, which is a different disease and is not cancer.
+Adenocarcinoma is often confused with Paget's disease, which is a different disease and is not cancer.

 • Basal cell carcinoma: It is a type of skin cancer that can develop in the perianal skin.
 They are often treated with surgery to remove the cancer.
 It is a rare type of anal cancer.